EmaroLab/armor_py_api/README.md

 More functions are coming soon as their needed.

-Pyarmor installs itself into the /devel/bin of your workspace as you run catkin_make.
+ArmorPy installs itself into the /devel/bin of your workspace as you run catkin_make.
 It is then available to all your ROS Python packages.
 At the moment IDEs do not recognize it, but it will work at runtime.
 Any help on this side will be most welcome.